TID-Lab/aggie/README.md

 ## Deployment
-Internally, we use [forever](https://github.com/nodejitsu/forever) to keep Aggie running.
-Since this is a multi-process application, the forever monitor will sometimes hang up when restarting the Aggie process after deploying a new version of the code.
+Internally, we use [pm2](https://www.npmjs.com/package/pm2) to keep Aggie running.
+Since this is a multi-process application, the pm2 monitor will sometimes hang up when restarting the Aggie process after deploying a new version of the code.
 In this case, killing the forever process before deploying seems to fix it.

+We also use [nginx](http://nginx.org/) as a web-server.
+You can get an example of our config file [here](https://raw.githubusercontent.com/TID-Lab/aggie/develop/docs/content/nginx-aggie), which enables https, cache, compression and http2.

 ## Architecture